 Reductive science has no way of conceiving of even normal emergent-higher complexity organization; while the complexity turn in theory, of which I think both post-modern philosophy and post-classical physics/ quantum theory were both discovering though not understanding, is able to understand even what normally are considered “spiritual” forces, beings, the soul, etc. through looking at those resonant connections that depend on the very “real” power that ordered systems have to create their own space/time.
 Modelling complexity depends on an engaged an open system of reciprocal coherence to bring the creative asymmetrical and non-commutative operations of “consciousness” and time into symmetrical spatial quantities that can be measured.
 All “higher” order emerges or more properly, incarnates, as the subject of a reciprocal coherent relationship with the object, which itself is merely the repressed denominator, the message or meaning’s carrier wave.
 The carrier wave is always the conjugation of certain waves in the right proportions that allow for a complex system to develop as a vehicle for the higher order process to animate.

 A detailed theory of physics and chemistry was worked out decades ago using this logic of conjugate opposites called Reciprocal Systems Theory developed by Dewey Larson and extended by others using the Steiner tradition’s version of projective geometry in what they call RS2.
-The language they use is what secret space program whistle blower Corey Goode uses when he speaks of time/space as opposed to space/time(Goode says the secret space program uses the RA material as a primer which was co-written by a Larson enthusiast), which is one of the basic reciprocal distinctions.
+The language they use is what the RA material speaks of as time/space as opposed to space/time, which is one of the basic reciprocal distinctions.
 But the relationship between different systems is what requires the concept of phase and in my mind serves as the missing link between all sciences and systems of reality.
 It also is what mainstream science already uses when studying open systems.
-And as Douglass A. White argues in the paper linked above, even in reductive physics, the phase wave is the imaginary number component that is right there in the most fundamental equations but they tend to ignore because they are closing the system.
+And as Douglass A. White argues, even in reductive physics, the phase wave is the imaginary number component that is right there in the most fundamental equations but they tend to ignore because they are closing the system.